New Dad's Testosterone Levels Dive Study Says

 This first-ever large and long-term study of hormonal changes related to fatherhood showed that men who take care of their children have lower testosterone levels.
 According to the researchers, this appears to be Mother Nature's way of making the dads less aggressive and more caring.

-The 5-year study, published on September 13, 2011 by PNAS, found that a new dad's testosterone levels fall sharply (34%) when bringing home the baby.
-The effect is dramatic, quick and long-term.
-Five years later, the dads still had lower testosterone levels.
-Another, smaller study found that a man's testosterone level fell within minutes after starting to interact with his child.
-No other life event has been found to change male testosterone levels this dramatically.
+The large 5-year study, published on September 13, 2011, by PNAS, found that a new dad’s testosterone levels fall sharply (34%) when bringing home the baby.
+The effect is dramatic, quick, and long-term.
+Five years later, the dads still had lower testosterone levels before the baby arrived.

 And it is not the case that men with lower testosterone levels are more likely to become fathers, a theory put forth earlier.
 On the contrary, actually.
 Men with higher testosterone levels are more likely to have children in the first place, according to another recent study.